yan4702/PythonCoding/README.md

 # Python structure and object-oriented programming assignment using ecplise

 **OOP_BookingDriver.py is regarding to the driver booking application that created using object-oriented programming.
+The function of delete, adding, updating function are using to add, update and delete the driver in booking application.

 ![image](https://user-images.githubusercontent.com/59326036/134166232-64823bd4-cd56-47f6-a7ad-938cc8771dc9.png)